How to choose the best postdoc position - title

 How to choose the best postdoc position?

 Choosing the best postdoc position for your future career in science is essential.
-However, most young scientists have no plan how to find the position(s) that fit best and how to choose with care.
-A number of key questions will help you to find the postdoc position which fits your needs, talents and skills.
+However, most young scientists have no plan for finding the position(s) that fit best and choosing with care.
+Several key questions will help you find the postdoc position that fits your needs, talents, and skills.

 Define carefully which goals you want to reach during your postdoc period!

-An important rule for a happy life is to define the goals you want to reach and how you want to feel while you are pursuing these goals
+How to choose a postdoc position?
+An important rule for a happy life is to define the goals you want to reach and how you want to feel while you are pursuing these goals.

 Which private and family conditions do you want?